Fan (G)

 Details

-Matrix at of pressure increment values for two-dimensional pressure increment interpolation.
-The pressure gain is the increase in pressure from port A to port B. If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+The matrix on pressure increase values for two-dimensional interpolation of pressure increase.
+A pressure gain is an increase in pressure from port A to port B. If the Shaft power specification parameter is set to Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

-The values and are the sizes of the corresponding vectors:
+Values and — these are the sizes of the corresponding vectors:

 -

-- number of elements in the Shaft speed vector parameters, w.
-The elements corresponding to zero flow rate must be arranged in strictly increasing order.
+— the number of elements in the Shaft speed vector parameter, w.
+The elements corresponding to zero consumption must be arranged in strictly ascending order.

 -

-- number of elements in the Volumetric flow rate vector, q.
+— the number of elements in the parameter Volumetric flow rate vector, q.

 -

-elements in the parameters Static pressure gain table, dp(w,q), Efficiency table, eta(w,q) and Mechanical power table, W(w,q) must be adjacent to each other. -
+NaNThe parameters Static pressure gain table, dp(w,q), Efficiency table, eta(w,q) and Mechanical power table, W(w,q) must match each other. -

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `2D tabulated data - static pressure vs. shaft speed and flow rate'.
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - static pressure vs. shaft speed and flow rate.

 |